-Annual Policy Notifications are included on page 23 of this handbook, and may also be found in the "MyTA" section of the school website:
+The policies in this student handbook represent the current student policies at the time of posting.
+Changes may occur during the school year.
+Annual Policy Notifications are included on page 29 of this handbook.
+Up-to-date information may be found in the "MyTA" section of the school website: www.thorntonacademy.org/my-ta

-www.thorntonacademy.org/my-ta